What is a Confidential Information Memorandum (CIM)?

 - Company description

-- Business segments and its capabilities
+- Business segments and their capabilities

 - Revenue, EBITDA and net income